We'd have gone nuts for this Star Wars Inquisitor Lightsaber Forge toy as kids

-The Obi-Wan series may have wrapped up, but that doesn't mean you can't still bring home a little bit of the galaxy far, far away.
+The Obi-Wan series may have wrapped up with its final episode, but that doesn't mean you can't still bring home a little bit of the galaxy far, far away.
 The latest addition to the best Obi-Wan Kenobi merchandise is a Lightsaber Forge Inquisitor double-bladed electronic toy, and frankly, our child-selves would have gone nuts for it.

 Inspired by series villain Reva (the Third Sister), this set - which was revealed by Screen Rant (opens in new tab) - allows you to create four different combinations of the Jedi hunter's lightsaber; you can opt for the traditional double-bladed look, single blades that can be used independently, double-bladed with half the circular guard attached, and double-bladed with the full circle guard.
 No matter which option you choose, the Lightsaber Forge Inquisitor Masterworks toy features sounds pulled straight from Star Wars and light effects powered by AAA batteries.
 As we mentioned in our guide to whether you should buy Lightsaber Forge, you can also mix and match the pieces with other sets.